sakiladissanayake/OAuth/README.md

 4.Open the browser and type http://localhost:4200/

-For more ingormation check the blog post - https://techgear17.blogspot.com/2018/10/oauth.html
+For more information check the blog post - https://techgear17.blogspot.com/2018/10/oauth.html